-- 15.2.1.1.2.
-In case the described field of vision of a front mirror prescribed in paragraph 15.2.4.6. can be obtained by an other device for indirect vision that is approved according to paragraph 6.2. and that is installed according to paragraph 15., this device can be used instead of a mirror.
-In case a camera/ monitor device is used the monitor must exclusively show the field of vision prescribed in paragraphs 15.2.4.5. and 15.2.4.6. while the vehicle is moving forward with a speed up to 30 km/h.
-In case the vehicle is moving with higher speed or moving backwards the monitor can be used to display the field of vision of other cameras mounted to the vehicle. - 15.2.1.1.3.
+15.2.1.1.2.
+In case the described field of vision of a front mirror prescribed in paragraph 15.2.4.6. can be obtained by another device for indirect vision that is approved according to paragraph 6.2. and that is installed according to paragraph 15., this device can be used instead of a mirror.

+In case a camera/ monitor device is used the monitor must exclusively show the field of vision prescribed in paragraph 15.2.4.6. while the vehicle is moving forward with a speed up to 30 km/h.

+In case the vehicle is moving with higher speed or moving backwards the monitor can be used to display the field of vision of other cameras mounted to the vehicle.

+15.2.1.1.3.
 Motor vehicles having less than four wheels fitted with bodywork which partly or wholly encloses the driver shall be equipped: